Pre-book Medical Questionnaire

 - Detention Center staff open and screen all mail for contraband.
 They open legal mail in the presence of the inmate.

-- Requested books, publications, etc., must come from the publisher.
+- Requested books (paperback only), publications (magazines and newspapers), etc., must come from the publisher.

 - Inmates cannot receive packages.